Perspective | The NFL is a league of strict routine. That’s not going to work in a pandemic.

 Rational people — from Ivy League epidemiologists to Vegas oddsmakers — would predict the positive tests of four Titans players and five staff members won’t be the last of the NFL season.
 As Commissioner Roger Goodell wrote Tuesday, both realistically and matter-of-factly, in a memo to clubs: “This was not unexpected.”
 The virus is still here.
 It spreads easily through the air.
 Football players and staff work closely together, fly together, take buses together, tackle each other.
 The NFL has not created a bubble.
 So here’s an outbreak.

 There must be, first and foremost, concern for the infected.
-Tennessee Coach Mike Vrabel said Wednesday some of the players who tested positive were experiencing flu-like symptoms, but added, “We anticipate that they will feel better shortly.”
-That’d be great, because we can’t forget the fact that more than 206,000 Americans have died from covid-19.
+Tennessee Coach Mike Vrabel said Wednesday some of the players who tested positive were experiencing flu-like symptoms, but he added, “We anticipate that they will feel better shortly.”
+That would be great, because we can’t forget the fact that more than 206,000 Americans have died of covid-19, the disease caused by the coronavirus.
 It’s not impossible that an NFL player could fall, too.

 What the NFL is doing in the wake of the outbreak — shutting down the facilities of both the Titans and the Minnesota Vikings, Tennessee’s opponent this past Sunday, and delaying the Titans’ upcoming game to allow for more testing — seems wholly responsible.
 There’s a way that this single incident on this given week could exist in a vacuum, upsetting nothing around the rest of the league, and life would go on.